Wisbech Castle: 16th century

-Wisbech was used as a prison in part due to its remote location, it took prisoners under escort three days to walk between Wisbech and London.
+Wisbech was used as a prison in part due to its remote location.
+It took prisoners under escort three days to walk between Wisbech and London.

-During the reign of Queen Mary (1553–1558) Protestants were imprisoned here during her restoration of Roman Catholicism.
+During Queen Mary's restoration of Roman Catholicism, Protestants were imprisoned at Wisbech.
 William Wolsey and Robert Piggott were imprisoned but then removed and later burnt at the stake.

 In 1577 Cecilia Samuel was tried, convicted and hanged at Ely for drowning her newborn son in the ditch called the Castell dike in Wisbech.

 In 1580 the bishop was enjoined to put the castle "in order and strength" to receive prisoners, and the first were received in October.
-In October 1580 Roger Goad, Dr Bridgewater and William Fulke engaged in the examination of John Bourne, a glover and some others of the Family of Love who were confined in the castle.
+In October 1580 Roger Goad, Bridgewater and William Fulke engaged in the examination of John Bourne, a glover and some others of the Family of Love who were confined in the castle.

-In 1583 a prisoner, Dr Andrew Oxenbridge, is recorded as taking the oath of supremacy.
+In 1583 a prisoner, Andrew Oxenbridge, is recorded as taking the oath of supremacy.

 In 1584 John Feckenham (aka John Howman) died in the castle.
 Imprisoned in the Tower of London during the reign of Edward VI, he was made Abbot of Westminster by Mary Tudor but sent back to the Tower by Elizabeth I. While a prisoner in Wisbech he is said to have paid for a market cross to be erected.
 Later it was changed to an obelisk, but it was removed in April 1811.